v10rozas/Proyecto_TD_28_34/README.md

 and dissolve it over low heat, then add vinegar and the remaining stock.
 Pour the gelatin mixture into molds and freeze for 10 minutes.
 Add a sprig of tarragon and claw meat to each mold, then divide the lobster meat and fill with the gelatin mixture.
 Chill until set, about 2 hours.
 To unmold, dip molds in hot water briefly, run a knife around the edge, and invert onto plates.
-Drizzle with fresh tarragon oil.",
+Drizzle with fresh tarragon oil.

 RESUMEN GENERADO POR meta-llama/Llama-3.2-3B-Instruct: